-By mail: Download an absentee application or contact your local Voter Registration Office to request an absentee ballot application and return the application to your local Voter Registrar by mail or fax or scanned email attachment.
+By mail: Download an absentee application or contact your local Voter Registration Office to request an absentee ballot application and return the application to your local Voter Registrar.
 The signed and completed application must be received by the general registrar located in the city or county that you are registered to vote by 5:00 p.m. on the Tuesday prior to the election in which the applicant wants to vote.

 Military and overseas voting: Virginia military and overseas absentee voter procedures

 Other absentee ballot information: You must complete a separate absentee ballot application for each election in which you intend to vote absentee.

 SUBMITTING AN ABSENTEE BALLOT

 Location and time: Within 45 days prior to the election in which you wish to vote, visit your local registrar’s office to vote absentee in-person.
 All mailed absentee ballots must be received by your local registrar by 7:00 p.m. on election day.

 Early voting qualifications: Virginia offers absentee in-person voting for qualified voters starting 45 days before the election.

 Verifying Registration: Virginia voter registration verification

 ID Requirements:Virginia law requires all voters to provide an acceptable form of photo identification when voting in person at their polling place.
 All of the following are acceptable forms of ID and can be used up to a year after ID has expired: